 A second focus is on the consideration of ESG criteria in insurance business.
 A reduction in insurance availability, for example, results in the scaling back of controversial technologies such as coal-fired power generation.
 At the same time, the inclusion of ESG risks in underwriting practice is a key component in identifying and managing sustainability-based risks, which can affect the claims frequency and amount.

 Back in 2019 Hannover Re had already set itself the goal of no longer covering any risks connected with the mining of and power generation from thermal coal in its entire property and casualty reinsurance portfolio by the year 2038.
 In 2020, the Property & Casualty Executive Committee approved and implemented a phased plan for a step-by-step withdrawal from thermal coal.
+Moreover, from February 2020 onwards our facultative division has excluded any new business connected with thermal coal or the associated infrastructure.
+In addition, an exit plan was adopted in 2021 for existing facultative business in thermal coal.
+The phased plan provides for exclusions based on thresholds.

 Hannover Re has been a signatory to the Principles for Sustainable Insurance (UNEP FI PSI) since 2021.
 As part of our sustainability report, we publish the mandatory annual public disclosure of progress.
 You can find more information here.